 Depending on what you wish to do with your SMSF will depend on funds required to setup the fund.
-It is important to hold enough liquidity after purchasing the investment to maintain pay expenses etc. As a ball park figure, account balances around the $200,000-250,000.
+It is important to hold enough liquidity after purchasing the investment to maintain pay expenses etc. As a ball park figure, account balances should be around $200,000-250,000.
 As your fund balance increases, it reduces the relative costs and makes it a viable option.

 How many members do I need to start a SMSF?

-SMSF's can start with as little as one member but must be less than 5 members in total.
+SMSFs can start with as little as one member but must be less than 5 members in total.
 Some common arrangements as examples can be as follows:

 two trustees, one is the member and the other is a relative of the member.